Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/_index.md

 # Contoso Hypermarket overview

-Contoso Hypermarket, an international consumer goods distributor and retailer, is at the forefront of the retail industry's digital transformation.
-Leveraging next-generation AI-powered shopper analytics solutions, Contoso Hypermarket utilizes advanced computer vision technologies to enhance customer experiences and optimize store operations.
+Contoso Hypermarket, a leading international consumer goods distributor and retailer, is leading the digital transformation in the retail industry.
+By leveraging next-generation AI-powered shopper analytics solutions, Contoso Hypermarket employs advanced computer vision technologies to enhance customer experiences and optimize store operations.

 By integrating advanced computer vision into their retail facilities, Contoso Hypermarket can analyze shopper behavior in real-time, providing valuable insights into customer preferences and shopping patterns.
 These insights enable them to tailor marketing strategies, optimize product placements, and improve inventory management, ensuring that customers find what they need quickly and efficiently.